DDT - Distributed Debugging Tool

 - Click 'Submit'

 Now you have to wait for your job to start running.
 While you wait, DDT will show squeue output.
-You can scroll down and find your job id, and use that to run scontrol show job <jobid> on it in another window.
+You can scroll down and find your job id, and use that to run scontrol show job <jobid> on it in an xterm window.

 $ scontrol show job <job id>